postgrespro/pg_probackup/Documentation.md

     pg_probackup delete -B backup_dir --instance instance_name --delete-expired --delete-wal

->NOTE: Alternatively, you can use the `--delete-expired`, `--merge-expired` and `--delete-wal` options together with the [backup](#backup) command to remove and merge the outdated backup copies once the new backup is created.
+>NOTE: Alternatively, you can use the `--delete-expired`, `--merge-expired`, `--delete-wal` flags and the `--retention-window` and `--retention-redundancy` options together with the [backup](#backup) command to remove and merge the outdated backup copies once the new backup is created.

 Since incremental backups require that their parent full backup and all the preceding incremental backups are available, if any of such backups expire, they still cannot be removed while at least one incremental backup in this chain satisfies the retention policy.
 To avoid keeping expired backups that are still required to restore an active incremental one, you can merge them with this backup using the `--merge-expired` option when running [backup](#backup) or [delete](#delete) commands.

-Suppose you have backed up the node instance in the node-backup directory, with the retention-window option is set to 7, and you have the following backups available on April 10, 2019:
+Suppose you have backed up the node instance in the *backup_dir* directory, with the `retention-window` option is set to 7, and you have the following backups available on April 10, 2019:

 ```
 BACKUP INSTANCE 'node'